-Not for long!
-Luckily Josh Paschal, a University of Kentucky defensive lineman, saw something on the bottom of his foot and said something.
+Josh Paschal, a University of Kentucky defensive lineman, saw something on the bottom of his foot and said something.
 He didn’t let his aggressive, rare type of melanoma bench him for good.
 With lots of support from his teams (medical and football), he tackled his grueling treatments like a warrior and fought his way back onto the playing field.
+Update: After Josh’s graduation, his friends, family and fans were thrilled to see him become the Detroit Lions’ 2022 second round draft pick.

 By Gary Goldenberg